-As adults, sources suggest, we make around 35,000 decisions every day.
+As adults, sources suggest, we make around 35,000 decisions every day [in contrast a child makes about 3,000] (Sahakian & Labuzetta, 2013).
 That is one choice every two seconds.
 Most of these are simple decisions—straightforward and easy to make, like what dress to wear to the office today.

 Now, some people would not call that a simple decision, and that is why Steve Jobs wore the same black turtleneck and blue jeans every day.
 And Mark Zuckerberg always wears the same gray T-shirt to work.